Curriculum: U.S. history. African American History.

 In this lesson we focus on two particular Illinois towns, Alton and Jacksonville, whose residents provided direct assistance and developed political movements that fought for the abolition of slavery.
 The conductors were both Black and White residents, all of whom risked their well-being to challenge the insidious system of slavery, though it was often only White abolitionists who are remembered as a result of more documented actions and record keeping.

 There are at least 9 known sites considered to be stops along the Underground Railroad in the Alton-Godfrey area of Illinois.
-Located just over the Mississippi River from Missouri, a “slave” state, the Alton route of the UGRR became a crucial section for Freedom Seekers looking to find safe haven along their journey north.
-Along with the areas of Chester, Quincy, and Cairo, IL, Alton was a major entry point over the river for Freedom seekers.
+Located just over the Mississippi River from Missouri, a “slave” state, the Alton-Godfrey route of the UGRR became a crucial section for Freedom Seekers looking to find safe haven along their journey north.
+Along with the areas of Chester, Quincy, and Cairo, IL, Alton-Godfrey was a major entry point over the river for Freedom seekers.
 Among the best known “stations” in Alton is the Old Stone House where the Illinois Anti-Slavery Society was first established in 1837.
 According to oral histories, two black communities at Rocky Fork and the Wood River Station area played important roles offering assistance to Freedom Seekers on the route north.
-The Rocky Fork Church was a stop for Freedom Seekers as early as 1816.
+The Rocky Fork location may have been a stop for Freedom Seekers as early as 1816.

 Jacksonville, IL was also an important stop along the UGRR as it became an important center for abolitionist thought and safe houses to facilitate safer transport.
 A former slave named Benjamin Henderson, for example, went to Jacksonville in 1841 where he began assisting enslaved peoples on their journey to freedom.
 Other sites like Woodlawn Farm and Gillett House (the home of abolitionist Dr. Bezalell Gillett) were additional safe havens.
 Also in Jacksonville, Illinois College was an important influence in the abolitionist movement, particularly through the efforts of its first president, Edward Beecher, and additional faculty members.
 These efforts created a significant engine for abolitionist cause and a friendly route for Freedom Seekers traveling to Chicago for transport north.